cnorick/curse-of-strahd-notes/Characters/Vargas Vallokovich.md

 	- sends twelve [[Guard|Guards]] to arrest them, seize their weapons, and run them out of town
 	- If the guards fail in their duty, the baron sends [[Izek Strazni]] to rally a mob of thirty [[Commoner|Commoners]] to lynch the party
 	- If the commoners also fail, the baron summons the twelve remaining guards to defend his mansion, giving characters the run of the town
-- The baron has a brittle ego, and .
-He has two pet mastiffs that follow him everywhere, as well as a murderous and deformed henchman named [Izek Strazni](http://longo.com.br/5e/bestiary.html#izek%20strazni_cos).
+- He has two pet mastiffs that follow him everywhere
+	- as well as a murderous and deformed henchman named [[Izek Strazni]].
 In addition to his weapons, Izek carries an iron ring of keys that unlock the stocks in the town square ([area N8](http://longo.com.br/5e/adventure.html#CoS,5,n8.%20town%20square)).
 ## What They Want
 - Wants the town to be safe from [[Strahd Von Zarovich|Strahd]]
 	- The way for this to happen is for everyone to be happy